Missoula County Lands Inventory, Assessment and Strategic Plan

 Mulberry park has the potential to become an important recreational/commuter trail connection along North ave, potentially connecting DNRC/Big Sky Park and Clements SUP with the city greenway system and the Bitterroot trail.
 The recreational value of this parcel should also be higher.

-Nathan McLeod about 1 year ago
+Nathan McLeod over 1 year ago

 Yes, the narrative clearly defines the purpose,and you've categorized the areas of usage well.